chaos-polymtl/lethe/doc/source/examples/incompressible-flow/2d-backward-facing-step/2d-backward-facing-step.rst

 Velocity distribution
 ~~~~~~~~~~~~~~~~~~~~~

-To validate the quality of the mesh/geometry as well as, it is interesting to compare the obtained velocity destributions with analytical data.
+To validate the quality of the mesh/geometry as well as, it is interesting to compare the obtained velocity distributions with analytical data.
 The following figures illustrate the velocity distributions at the outlet (right wall) in comparison to the analytical solution.

 For :math:`Re = 100` :